New Centre for Industrial Mechanics on its way in Sønderborg

 On 24 February, representatives from SDU and Bitten & Mads Clausen Fond, LINAK, Region of Southern Denmark and Sønderborg Municipality signed an agreement on the establishment of the Centre for Industrial Mechanics.

-The centre shall contain new educations within the mechanics field on bachelor, master and PhD level as well as unique lab facilities and an international top-class research unit within mechanics.
+The centre shall contain new educations within the mechanics field as well as unique lab facilities and an international top-class research unit within mechanics.

 Industry clamour for engineers